 The Fuchsia RFC process is intended to provide a consistent and transparent path for making project-wide, technical decisions.
 For example, the RFC process can be used to evolve the project roadmap and the system architecture.

-Currently, the Fuchsia project does not have a formal process for making project-wide, technical decisions.
+Before the RFC process, the Fuchsia project did not have a formal process for making project-wide, technical decisions.
 At our current scale, this informality results in different people having different, sometimes inconsistent, viewpoints on where the project is going and how the system is put together.
 By establishing a consistent and transparent path for making project-wide, technical decisions, all the stakeholders can be confident about the technical direction of the project.

 This section describes the design of the RFC process.